gpzhu/thd/README.md

-This small package is used to transform suitability prediction into binary prediction.
+# This small package is used to transform ENM suitability prediction into binary prediction.

 library(devtools)